oleg1995petrov/devops-andersen-training/README.md

 # Project overview
 It's the DevOps course from the Andersen company.
-I will be learning that direction for two months and I will do be my best.
+I will have been learning this direction for two months and I will try to do my best.

 ## About me
 Hi there!
 My name is **Aleh**.
 I am from **Belarus**.
 I graduated from **Belarussian State Economic University with a degree in Economics**.
 I worked in different companies such as bank, engineering company, grocery delivery company.
 In general those companies were government companies.
 But no one of my positions were bringing me real pleasure.